 I would define my writing style as informative, yet thought-provoking.
 I aim to remain as neutral as possible, letting the people I interview speak for themselves.
 The reader should feel inspired to read my pieces and develop their own arguments from the facts outlined.

-I was awarded upper second class honours from King’s College London, where I studied BA Religion, Religion and Society.
-I took a strong interest in the following: Islamic Studies, the History of Christianity, Political Extremism and Religious Violence.
+I was awarded upper second class honours from King’s College London, where I studied BA Religion, Politics and Society.
+I took a strong interest in the following: Islamic Studies, the History of Christianity, Social Movements and Religious Violence.
 Whilst at KCL, I volunteered as the Treasurer of the Theology & Religious Studies Department.

 In my second year of studies at KCL, I was chosen for the Study Abroad programme on academic merit.
 I attended the University of Toronto, Canada, which is ranked #23 in the world.
 Whilst at UofT, I was a recipient of the KCL Broadening Horizons Award.